forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/testing.md

 ### Highlight Apex Test Code Coverage

 You can retrieve code coverage results for your Apex Classes and Apex Triggers every time you run one or more tests.
-To do this, first [edit your workspace settings](https://code.visualstudio.com/docs/getstarted/settings) by setting `salesforcedx-vscode-core.retrieve-test-code-coverage` to **true** and then run your Apex tests.
-Now you'll be able to see the code coverage in the Output tab.
-It shows the coverage percentage per Apex Class and Apex Trigger and lines that were not covered by the test run results.
+To do this, [edit your workspace settings](https://code.visualstudio.com/docs/getstarted/settings) to set `salesforcedx-vscode-core.retrieve-test-code-coverage` to **true** and then run your Apex tests.
+You can now see the code coverage in the Output panel, which shows the coverage percentage per Apex Class and Apex Trigger and lines that were not covered by the test run results.

 ![Apex test results with code coverage](./images/code_coverage_output.png)